sahil280114/codealpaca/README.md

 Note the given training script is meant to be simple and easy to use, and is not particularly optimized.

+For convenience I have included the [`convert_to_hf.py`](./convert_to_hf.py) to covnert llama checkpoints to huggingface compatible checkpoints.
+(This file is taken from the hugginface transformers repo)

 ### Citation